AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/style-cif-component.md

     ![View as Published](../assets/style-cif-component/view-as-published.png)

     This will open the page without any of the AEM author javascript loaded, as it would appear on the published site.
-Notice that the url has the query parameter `?wcmmode=disabled` appendended.
+Notice that the url has the query parameter `?wcmmode=disabled` appended.
 When developing CSS and Javascript it is a good practice to use this parameter to simplify the page with out anything from AEM author.

 1. View the page source and you should be able to identify several client libraries are included: